 We may share your personal data with the following categories of recipients:

 We may disclose your personal data to third party service providers who require access to such information for the purpose of providing specific services to us.
 These third parties will generally only be able to access your data to provide us with their services and will not be able to use it for their own purposes.

 We may disclose your personal data to professional advisors (such as legal advisors and accountants) or auditors for the purpose of providing professional services to us.

-In the event that we sell or buy any business assets, we may disclose your personal data to the prospective seller or buyer of such business or assets.
-If Yotta or substantially all of its assets are acquired by a third party, personal data held by us about our clients will be one of the transferred assets.
+In the event, we sell or buy any business assets, we may disclose your personal data to the prospective seller or buyer of such business or assets.
+If Yotta or substantially all its assets are acquired by a third party, personal data held by us about our clients will be one of the transferred assets.

 We care about protecting your information and put in place appropriate measures that are designed to prevent unauthorized access to, and misuse of, your personal data.
 These include measures to deal with any suspected data breach.

 We do this by having in place a range of appropriate technical and organizational measures, for example, the protection of passwords using industry standard encryption such as AES 256, measures to preserve system security and prevent unauthorized access and back-up systems to prevent accidental or malicious loss of data.